ClosingBracket/osv/README.md

 (Scientific Linux, NauLinux, CentOS Linux, Red Hat Enterprise Linux, Oracle Linux).
 Please note that only Ubuntu and Fedora support is actively maintained and tested, so your mileage with other distributions may vary.

-## Building OSv kernel and creating images
+## Building OSv Kernel and Creating Images

 Building OSv is as easy as using the shell script [build](https://github.com/cloudius-systems/osv/blob/master/scripts/build) that orchestrates the build process by delegating to the main [makefile](https://github.com/cloudius-systems/osv/blob/master/Makefile)